pandichef/indjections/README.md

 to copy Django admin template files to the project root directory.

 ### What do I need another package?
+I got tired of installing packages by hand.
 This project has a similar goal as [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).
-I didn't love their approach, so I wrote `indjections` instead.
+I didn't love the cookiecutter approach, so I wrote `indjections` as an alternative.
-[Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) is a top down approach where packages are all bundle together.
+[Cookiecutter Django](https://github.com/pydanny/cookiecutter-django) is a top down approach where packages are all bundled together.
 So if you don't like something, you need to spend time removing code (or write your own cookiecutter).
 `indjections` is a bottom up approach i.e., you can do the usual `django-admin startproject {project_name}` and then let `python manage.py indject` insert code in the right places.